ther0n/therontjapkes.com/_posts/2018-08-20-how-this-site-was-made.md

 {% endraw %}
 {% endhighlight %}
 This will have the footer include a link to my contact page, and to an RSS feed.
 It will also generate a copyright notice using the sites title.

-I'm happy with how the site turned out with these modifications.
-I am also using my modified version of the [Jekyll Now](http://www.jekyllnow.com/) theme over on [lastminute.games](https://lastminute.games).

 If you wish to host your own site using GitHub Pages and Jekyll, follow the instructions [here](https://pages.github.com/).